Skip to main content

 On Saturday, May 6, 2023, the Vermont College of Fine Arts (VCFA), Vermont Humanities, and Vermont Department of Libraries hosted the 2022 Vermont Book Award celebration.
 About 120 Vermont authors, book sellers, librarians, and friends of literature attended the dessert reception at VCFA’s Alumnx Hall.

-The 2022 Vermont Book Award winners were:
+2022 Vermont Book Award Winners:

 • for Children's Literature: Zoë Tilley Poster for The Night Wild